humanplayer2/mkmods/AnnePro2/AnnePro2.md

 The procedure was as follows:
 1. Disassemble keyboard and unsodler switches.
 2. Place and squeeze rivets, on key at the time:
-  a.
-Place rivets in two switch pin holes.
+  1. Place rivets in two switch pin holes.
-  b.
-Insert the switch.
+  2. Insert the switch.
-  c.
-Hold it in place and flip over the PCB.
+  3. Hold it in place and flip over the PCB.
-  d.
-Squeeze each rivet around its switch pin with a pair of thongs.
+  4. Squeeze each rivet around its switch pin with a pair of thongs.
     - This is to ensure contact, so don't under-squeeze.
     - Don't over-squeeze either: you need to be able to remove the switch.
     - The pins are flat: squeeze on their long sides.
-  e.
-Once both rivets are squeezed, you can remove the switch: the rivets can rotate, but not fall out.
+  5. Once both rivets are squeezed, you can remove the switch: the rivets can rotate, but not fall out.
 3. Fix the rivets flush to the PCB top using tape.
   - You don't want them hovering over the pcb after soldering: then the switches will be crooked.
   - I liked the same packaging paper tape I use for tape mods.